MicrosoftDocs/query-docs/query-languages/dax/maxx-function-dax.md

 ## Remarks

-- The **table** argument to the MAXX function can be a table name or an expression that evaluates to a table.
+- The `table` argument to the MAXX function can be a table name or an expression that evaluates to a table.
 The second argument indicates the expression to be evaluated for each row of the table.

 - Of the values to evaluate, only the following are counted:
   - Numbers
   - Texts
   - Dates

-- Blank values are skipped.
-TRUE/FALSE values are not supported.
+- Blank values are skipped. `TRUE`/`FALSE` values are not supported.

 - If the expression has variant or mixed value types such as text and number, then by default MAXX considers only numbers.
-If `<variant> = TRUE`, the maximum value is returned.
+If `<variant> = `TRUE``, the maximum value is returned.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]